Merkoba/Hue/configuration.md

 "max_activity_bar_items"
 >Maximum amount of top activity bar items at the same time.

-"old_activity_min"
->The minimum difference to show the old activity message between messages.
-The message is created automatically, using different wording depending if the difference is in minutes, hours, days, or years.

 "redis_max_link_age"
 >How old link data has to be to be fetched again.